-When you start mopping, the first thing you should do is mark out a small area to work on with your mop.
+When you start mopping, mark out a small area to work on with your mop.
 Put your buckets at one end of this area, and work towards them, walking backwards.

 Move your mop in a side-to-side motion as you walk.
 Also, make sure that your strokes overlap a little bit so that you don’t miss any spots.
 When you change from one direction to another, curve the mop in a “C” shape so that your work is continuous.

 As you work, turn your mop every so often so that you’re using cleaner fibers.
 In general, do this 2 or 3 times in between mop rinses.
 When you reach the end of a stroke, turn your mop inwards, away from the wall or furniture.